ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0011-bangkok-post-comment-ecology.md

 ---

 # **1. Event Overview**
-Between September 2024 and March 2025, the Bangkok Post’s *Postbag* section displayed a striking pattern of selective moderation:
+For many years, the Bangkok Post’s *Postbag* section has displayed a striking pattern of selective moderation, a pattern that became particularly measurable in the dataset from September 2024 to March 2025.

 - hundreds of comments were deleted hours or days after publication
 - analytical, balanced comments disappeared